solatis/leonmergen/_posts/2015-03-17-on-buying-opensource-from-a-serious-business.markdown

 - Customer: "And they have the same features and are cheaper!"
 - Us: "That's because the investors are paying half your bill; they are actually losing money."
 - Customer: "We'll call you."

-If none of your customers would pay for your services or product, you agree that you wouldn't be able to run a business.
-If you use the product/service of another business without making sure they can make a living out of it, you are killing your business partners and therefore shooting yourself in the foot.

 In the database market, it's exactly the same at the moment: customers are being spoiled and getting used to the fact that a database server should be free software.
 Now, don't get me wrong: as long as there is a healthy ecosystem of a true free software community surrounding a project (like PostgreSQL), and there are true support-oriented businesses surrounding that ecosystem, then I would fully support the decision to go ahead with such a solution.
 However, if there is only one business funding the development of the software, then it is in fact no better than being a freemium product: the premium price being paid as soon as *you* are committed to the software with your entire codebase and the acquisition taking place.